0day-ci/linux/Documentation/admin-guide/mm/pagemap.rst

 always 12 at most architectures).
 Since Linux 3.11 their meaning changes after first clear of soft-dirty bits.
 Since Linux 4.2 they are used for flags unconditionally.

+Note that the page table entries for swappable and non-syncable pages are cleared when those pages are zapped or swapped out.
+This makes information about the page disappear from the pagemap.
+The location of the swapped page can still be retrieved from the page cache, but flags like SOFT_DIRTY and UFFD_WP are lost irretrievably.